gdh1995/vimium-c/README.md

 This project is hosted on https://github.com/gdh1995/vimium-c and https://gitee.com/gdh1995/vimium-c .

+This release (repo branch) contains legacy code of Vimium C v1 with only some of v2's bug fixes, so if you want to use a more powerful and faster version, you may visit https://github.com/gdh1995/vimium-c and its latest code is open-sourced under the Apache-2.0 license.

 An old name of this project is "Vimium++", which has been given up on 2018-08-21.